 For more information on membership status check out the "Become a member" section.

 The application/renewal period runs from August 15 to September 15.
-After September 15, it is still possible to join or renew, but a late fee of $10 is charged.
+After September 15, a late fee of $10 is charged.
 QMTA is closed between June 15 and August 15.

 Please simply fill an application form found at the "Become a Member" section, and send it along with copies of diplomas/transcripts, a short CV, and your annual dues to :